aljazsim/cli-typescript-code-organizer/README.md

 tsco -w
 ```

 This will first organize all TypeScript files in the workspace and then monitor the workspace for new files or file changes.
-As soon as a TypeScript file gets created or modified it will get organized.
+TypScript code will get organized ass soon as `tsco` detects a new file or a file change.

 ### Command line arguments

-- `--initialize` or `-i` creates a new configuration file at default location ( `./tsco.json` )
+- `--initialize` or `-i` creates a new configuration file with default settings at default location ( `./tsco.json` )
 - `--configuration` or `-c` specifies the configuration file path to be used
 - `--watch` or `-w` monitors the workspace for changes